Do my estate planning documents cover medical decisions?

 Chief Justice Burger drafted his own will.

-Despite his keen legal mind, Chief Justice Burger made some mistakes in his will that cost his family many thousands of dollars correcting the mistakes in probate court.
+Despite his keen legal mind, Chief Justice Burger made some mistakes.
+These cost his family many thousands of dollars correcting the mistakes in probate court.

-You can see how easy it is to get tripped up by a pitfall in drafting your own estate plan if the Chief Justice of the United States Supreme Court made errors in drafting his own will.
+You can see how easy it is to get tripped up by a pitfall in drafting your own estate plan.
+If the Chief Justice of the United States Supreme Court made errors in drafting his own will, you can too.

 What exactly is probate and why should I avoid it?

 In short, “probate” is a court action where a decedent’s final affairs are completed and his estate is distributed.

 But, probate actually consists of two actions taken by the court:

 appointing a personal representative, sometimes referred to as an executor, to administer the estate